 Other functionalities include optimised online shopping experience, when entering credit card details for every transaction is a no-no, and the use of near-field communication (NFC) for speed and convenience.
 Users are also able to pay friends and family through electronically transferred funds or schedule bill payments.

-For more information on e-wallet business models, check our digital wallet solution page.
+For more information on e-wallet business models, check our digital wallet engine page.